 In case of a termination of the employment before the end of the validity of the permit, the immigration authorities should be informed by both the employer and the employee.
-The period of notice for the employer is 4 weeks from positive knowledge of the early termination.
+The period of notice for the employer is 4 weeks from positive knowledge of the early termination not the date of the termination.
 The deadline for the employee is 2 weeks.
 A de-registration at the local town hall needs to take place when the foreigner leaves Germany for good.
 The local town hall will then inform the immigration authorities automatically about the departure.